Not Logged In

 Frequently Asked Questions

-• What is the difference between anonymous login and not being logged in?
+What is the difference between Anonymous Login and not being logged in?

-From the perspective of end users:
+From the end user's perspective:

-• Compared with anonymous login, not being logged in cannot be converted to registered login, and data generated during unauthenticated sessions cannot be automatically transferred to registered user accounts.
+- Compared to Anonymous Login, unauthenticated mode cannot be upgraded to registered login, and data generated during unauthenticated sessions cannot be automatically migrated to registered user accounts.

-From the perspective of application developers:
+From the application developer's perspective: